 Profile

 A junior web designer with entry-level experience specializing in user interface (UI) design, WordPress, user experience (UX) writing, and graphic design.
-Adept at collaborating with diverse teams to create innovative website designs and ensure consistency across desktop and mobile platforms.
+Adept at collaborating with teams to create innovative designs for desktop and mobile platforms.

 Key Skills